-When Canada was first formed, British Columbia exempted itself from s.133 of the Constitution Act, which dictated that either French or English could be used for debate in the House of Parliament.
+When Canada was first formed British Columbia exempted itself from s.133 of the Constitution Act, which dictated that either French or English could be used for debate in the House of Parliament.
 This means that MPs from British Columbia cannot be required to use French when debating in Parliament or drafting statutes.
 It also means that BC has no officially mandated language, either French or English, but English is used as a de facto official language despite there being no legislation specifically granting it that standing.

 Unlike the Supreme Court, BC Provincial Court (Family and Small Claims) has no rule specifically dictating the use of English in court filings, though they do have rules commanding the use of their approved forms, which are in English.
+The exception is a claim made in provincial court under the Family Law Act that also makes a claim under the Divorce Act.
+This type of joint relief proceeding can be held in French in order to avoid the need to hold two separate hearings and trials.

 - Constitution Acts, 1867 to 1982 – Justice Laws